Writing courses in Greece

 PeopleFor decades we have have enjoyed a somewhat symbiotic relationship with our host island that has been, by definition, a mutually sustainable core.
 The local community has benefited from it as a significant part of our holiday fees is intentionally spent locally on goods, services and jobs.

-As the situation in Greece has created new problems for the locals, we need to take this approach one step further.
-We have, thus, set up a fund to fill the gap that appears in the supply of fuel to the island’s three schools, the clinic and the nursing home during winter, when the island shivers as much as Scotland.
-This has been suggested by the locals as the government subsidies for the purpose have dried up.
-We have succeeded in raising over €27,000 this year (2013).
+As the economic situation in Greece created new problems for the locals in 2008, we took this approach one step further.
+We set up a fund to fill the gap that appears in the supply of fuel to the island’s three schools, the clinic and the nursing home during winter.
+This had been suggested by the locals as the government subsidies for the purpose have dried up.
+We succeeded in raising over €27,000 in 2013.